21Chillie/tincat-landing-page/README.md

 # 🐈 Tincat

-Tindog is a fun and responsive landing page inspired by Tinder, but for cats!
+Tincat is a fun and responsive landing page inspired by Tinder, but for cats!
 It showcases a fictional service where dogs can connect with other dogs nearby.

 ## 📌 Features